script-0/The-Journey/readme.md

 <!-- Authentication Tests-->
 ## Authentication Tests 🔑

 "Authentication is the process of verifying that an individual, entity or website is whom it claims to be.
-Authentication in the context of web applications is commonly performed by submitting a username or ID and one or more items of private information that only a given user should know." - OWASP
+Authentication in the context of web applications is commonly performed by submitting a username or ID and one or more items of private information that only a given user should know." - <a href="https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html" target="_blank">OWASP</a>

 ```
 1. Credentials or Important Data sent over HTTP